ajstourinho/questions_ocr_solver/README.md

 2. Inside the directory, run `python3 -m venv venv`
 3. Run `source venv/bin/activate` to activate the virtual environment
 4. Now within the virtual environment, run `pip install -r requirements.txt`
-5. In the `configuration.py` file, write the correct value for the OpenAI `"API_KEY"`
+5. In the `configuration.py` file, write the correct value for your OpenAI `API_KEY`

 ## Usage